The-Osint-Toolbox/The-OSINT-Toolbox/README.md

 <p><img src="https://www.cqcore.uk/wp-content/uploads/2021/04/cropped-cropped-Capture-2.png"></p>

-This is work in progress but eventually you will discover links to useful, OSINT, Privacy & OPSEC resources, tools, techniques & tactics.
+This is work in progress but eventually you will discover links to useful, OSINT, Privacy & OPSEC resources, tradecraft, tools, techniques & tactics.
 Please free to explore in the meantiime.

-The nature of OSINT and to some extend Privacy resources come and go, and occasionally  some links maybe broken.
-Feel free to DM me Twitter if you find any broken links.
+The nature of OSINT and to some extent Privacy, resources come and go, and occasionally  some links maybe broken.
+Feel free to DM me on Twitter if you find any broken links.

-The links to other websites, blogs, resources & tools etc, contained within this website do not represent any kind of recommendation or endorsement and I have absolutely no commercial links or affiliation to them.
+The links to other websites, blogs, resources & tools etc, contained within. do not represent any kind of recommendation or endorsement and I have absolutely no commercial links or affiliation to them.

+I encourage you to understnad any resources or tools you use, as I provide links and not tutorials, albeit you will find some vidoes from other 3rd parties.
+Remember your own OPSEC too.
 <!--
 **cqcore/cqcore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.